 Courses may be registered for or added prior to the second scheduled meeting of the class.
-Short courses - Spring, Summer, or evening and Saturday classes that meet only once a week - may not be entered once the class has met for the first time.
+Short courses - Spring, Summer or classes that meet only once a week - may not be entered once the class has met for the first time.

-Online classes may not be entered once orientation has been held, or the date to e-mail the instructor has passed, or after the start of the semester.
+Online classes may not be entered after the first day of the semester/term.